Archive-42/Learning-Assets/CONTAINER/freeCodeCamp/curriculum/challenges/espanol/10-coding-interview-prep/rosetta-code/align-columns.md

   'or$center$justified$within$its$column.'
 ];

-const rightAligned = '     Given          a      text   file     of     many     lines\n' +
+const rightAligned =
+  '     Given          a      text   file     of     many     lines\n' +
-'     where     fields    within      a   line \n' +
-'       are delineated        by      a single "dollar" character\n' +
-'     write          a   program\n' +
+  '     where     fields    within      a   line \n' + '       are delineated        by      a single "dollar" character\n' + '     write          a   program\n' +
   '      that     aligns      each column     of   fields \n' + '        by   ensuring      that  words     in     each \n' + '    column        are separated     by     at    least       one space.\n' + '  Further,      allow       for   each   word       in         a column to be either left \n' + 'justified,      right justified\n' +
   '        or     center justified within    its  column.';

-const leftAligned = 'Given      a          text      file   of     many     lines    \n' + 'where      fields     within    a      line   \n' + 'are        delineated by        a      single "dollar" character\n' + 'write      a          program  \n' +
+const leftAligned =
+  'Given      a          text      file   of     many     lines    \n' + 'where      fields     within    a      line   \n' + 'are        delineated by        a      single "dollar" character\n' + 'write      a          program  \n' +
   'that       aligns     each      column of     fields   \n' + 'by         ensuring   that      words  in     each     \n' + 'column     are        separated by     at     least    one       space.\n' + 'Further,   allow      for       each   word   in       a         column to be either left \n' + 'justified, right      justified\n' +
   'or         center     justified within its    column. ';

-const centerAligned = '  Given        a        text     file    of     many     lines  \n' + '  where      fields    within     a     line  \n' +
-'   are     delineated    by       a    single \"dollar\" character\n' +
-'  write        a       program \n' +
+const centerAligned =
+  '  Given        a        text     file    of     many     lines  \n' + '  where      fields    within     a     line  \n' + '   are     delineated    by       a    single "dollar" character\n' + '  write        a       program \n' +
   '   that      aligns     each    column   of    fields  \n' + '    by      ensuring    that    words    in     each   \n' + '  column      are     separated   by     at    least      one    space.\n' + ' Further,    allow       for     each   word     in        a     column to be either left \n' + 'justified,   right    justified\n' +
   '    or       center   justified within  its   column. ';
 ```

 ## --seed-contents--